 There are many opportunities in the field of nursing in Michigan.
-Some 18% of the current nursing workforce is made up of LPNs (Licensed Practical Nurses).
+Some 18% of the current nursing workforce is made up of licensed practical nurses (LPNs).
 Their comfort score is 92, which is very high.
 Indeed, it is the 8th best in the entire country for LPNs.
-The comfort score for those who are higher educated and have an RN (registered nurse) license is even higher at 134, and this demonstrates why it is so important to be committed to professional education as soon as you enter the health care workforce.
+The comfort score for those who are higher educated and have a registered nurse license is even higher at 134.
+This demonstrates why it is important to be committed to professional education as soon as you enter healthcare.
 The biggest work opportunities in the state are in Grand Rapids and Detroit.

 If you are considering becoming an LPN in Michigan, you have many schools to choose from.
-It is very important to contact at least three different schools in order to find the one that best meets your personal needs and requirements.
-Below are the top 5 LPN programs in Michigan to help you get started in your search.
+You should contact at least three different schools to find the one that best meets your personal needs and requirements.
+Discover the top five LPN programs in Michigan to help you get started in your search.

 Delta College